-Before starting the Engine during or after storage, keep in mind that untreated gasoline will deteriorate quickly.
-Drain the fuel tank and change to fresh fuel if untreated gasoline has been sitting for a month, if treated gasoline has been sitting beyond the fuel stabilizer's recommended time period, or if the Engine does not start.
+Before starting the engine after storage, keep in mind that untreated gasoline will deteriorate quickly.
+Drain the fuel tank and change to fresh fuel if untreated gasoline has been sitting for a month, if treated gasoline has been sitting beyond the fuel stabilizer's recommended time period, or if the engine does not start.